De Sitter-invariant approach to cosmology: Some physical implications

-In the $\Lambda$CDM model, this relation represents a dynamic equation and points to a universe with a flat ($k=0$) space section.
-However, in the de Sitter-invariant approach, relation~\eqref{inventory} is an algebraic equation.
+According to the Poincar\'{e}-invariant $\Lambda$CDM model, the above relation represents a dynamic equation and hints at a universe with a flat ($k=0$) space section.
 Unlike the density parameters $\Omega_m$ and $\Omega_\Lambda$, which represent natural constituents of the universe, the last term on the right-hand side of Eq.~\eqref{dSFried1bis2} does not represent a constituent of the universe.
-Even though this term contributes to the universe dynamics, as far as the universe's inventory is concerned, only $\Omega_m$ and $\Omega_\Lambda$ must be considered.
-Since it is irrelevant to the universe's inventory whether their effects are attractive or repulsive, equation~\eqref{inventory} is just an algebraic description of the universe's inventory.
-Furthermore, when used in the Friedmann equation~\eqref{dSFried1bis2}, it points to a universe with a hyperbolic ($k = -1$) space section.
-This result is expected because, since spacetime's local kinematics is now governed by the de Sitter group, the universe's space section must, by construction, be a (de Sitter) hyperbolic 3-space.
+Even though it contributes to the universe dynamics, as far as the universe's inventory is concerned, only $\Omega_m$ and $\Omega_\Lambda$ must be considered.
+Since it is irrelevant to the universe's inventory whether their effects are attractive or repulsive, in the de Sitter-invariant approach, equation~\eqref{inventory} is just an algebraic description of the universe's inventory without any dynamical meaning.